pakkinlau/pakkinlau/README.md

 ### 👋 Hi there

-I am Pak Kin LAU, currently a master student in mathematics at CUHK, and a full-time research assistant in building big data web-application in historical research.
+I am Pak Kin LAU, currently a master student in mathematics at CUHK, and a full-time researcher at CUHK in building big data web-application in historical research.

 ### 📚Fields of (research) interest:

 - Graph Neural Network
-- Knowledge modeling and Knowledge base schema design
+- Knowledge modeling, representation theory of knowledge, and Knowledge base schema design
 - Knowledge mining and curation (For personal or multi-user use)

 ---